 Curved arrows are also a way of tracking changes in formal charge:

-- Since a pair of electrons are being donated from the “tail”, the atom at this site will have a formal “loss” of one electron, making its charge more positive by 1.
+- Since a pair of electrons are being donated from the “tail”, the atom at the tail will have a formal “loss” of one electron, making its charge more positive by 1.

-- Also, since a pair of electrons are being accepted at the “head”, the atom at this site will have a formal “gain” of one electron, making its charge more negative by 1.
+- Also, since a pair of electrons are being accepted at the “head”, the atom at the had will have a formal “gain” of one electron, making its charge more negative by 1.

 Here are three general examples of each transaction.
 There’s a second layer of analysis that can be done here (sigma bond versus π bond) but that can be saved for later.